nicholas-wilcox/lit-modal-portal/README.md

 If the `content` is a promise, then an optional `placeholder` may be provided.
 If no `placeholder` is provided, then the portal will not render until the `content` resolves.

+See [the docs](https://nicholas-wilcox.github.io/lit-modal-portal/classes/PortalDirective.html#render) for more information on how the `portal` directive works.

 ## Advanced Usage

 ### Modals and dialogs